gvwilson/thirdbit/src/2020/11/20/management-skills.md

 ---
 title: "Management Skills"
 date: 2020-11-20
-category: career education
+category: education management
 ---

 The four skills I needed most when I was managing people have all turned out to be equally important in teaching:

 1. How to intervene when people behave badly.
-    It doesn't come up often, but [knowing how makes you more likely to do it when you should](https://hbr.org/2020/05/why-sexual-harassment-programs-backfire).
+    It doesn't come up often, but [knowing how makes you more likely to do it when you should][harassment].

 2. How to run a meeting.
     Agenda before, minutes after, manage speaking time—none of it is magic,